 1. What does “glow” actually mean?

-“Glow” means a steady, warm light or a radiant appearance.
-It can also describe a feeling of pride, happiness, or warmth that’s visible on someone’s face or in their spirit.
+“Glow” means a steady, warm light or a radiant, healthy appearance.
+It can also refer to a feeling of pride, happiness, or well-being that’s visible on a person’s face or in their attitude.

 2. Can “glow” describe emotions?

-Yes!
-When someone is happy, healthy, or proud, we might say they “glow,” meaning their joy or energy shows on their face or in their demeanor.
+Yes.
+When someone is happy, healthy, confident, or proud, you might say they “glow” because their positive energy seems to show on their face and in the way they carry themselves.

 3. Is “glow” always positive?